“This is what owning a home is like,” Ryan says to me.

 So there we were, pulled over on a two-lane, freshly asphalted highway in the middle of nowhere Utah.
 Ryan was still under the RV getting good and coated in tar and asphalt chips while I was walking around in circles with my phone over my head trying to catch enough of a signal to call a tow truck.

 A tow truck pulled up behind us.
 Out of nowhere, the exact thing we needed.

 This guy, Jeff, takes a look at our situation.
 He puts out cones so that drivers won’t plow into us.
-He tells us to please stop trying with our small jack; he’s got something better, but he needs to go pick up a boat that’s stranded up the road a bit.
+He tells us to please stop trying to use our small jack; he’s got something better.
+He just needs to go pick up a guy with boat who’s stranded up the road a bit.
 We do as we’re told and pull the spare tire down from underneath the chassis, and then we wait.

-Jeff comes back with a giant boat in tow, and a boat owner who seems happy enough to be helping us out too.
+True to his word, Jeff, a god among men, comes back with a giant boat in tow, and an owner of said boat who seems happy enough to be helping us out too.
 Jeff puts the spare tire on for us, takes our other two tires back to his shop, and even moves our trailer onto his rig so that we can limp into Hanksville (population: 215) without worrying about the motorcycles.